ChicagoHAI/human-centered-machine-learning/syllabus.md

 The University of Chicago is committed to ensuring equitable access to our academic programs and services.
 Students with disabilities who have been approved for the use of academic accommodations by Student Disability Services (SDS) and need a reasonable accommodation(s) to participate fully in this course should follow the procedures established by SDS for using accommodations.
 Timely notifications are required in order to ensure that your accommodations can be implemented.
 Please meet with me to discuss your access needs in this class after you have completed the SDS procedures for requesting accommodations.

 Phone: (773) 702-6000 Email: disabilities@uchicago.edu

-### UChicago Health Pact
-All students on campus are required to adhere to the guidelines in the UChicago Health Pact in order to promote a safe environment in the classroom.

-Secure face coverings must be worn appropriately at all times at all times while in University buildings

-Maintain a distance of 6 feet from others

-Do not attend and in-person class if you feel unwell or are experiencing COVID-19 related symptoms

-The complete text of the UChicago Health Pact along with additional information about COVID-19 protocols can be found [here](https://goforward.uchicago.edu/health-requirements/#healthpact).

-Any concerns over inappropriate PPE usage, physical distancing, cleaning/disinfection, or other COVID-19 related public health concerns should be directed to UCAIR.
-If there is an emergency, call 773-702-8181 or dial 123 on any campus phone.

-If you were potentially exposed to COVID-19 or your COVID-19 test results come back positive, reach out immediately to C19HealthReport@uchicago.edu.